 Qing Zhou is a faculty in the Clinical Science Area of Psychology Department at UC-Berkeley, and the Director of the Culture and Family Study Lab.
 She received her M.A. in developmental psychology and Ph.D. in clinical psychology from Arizona State University.
 Dr. Zhou is broadly interested in studying context (family, school, culture) and temperament influences on children’s socioemotional and academic development.

-Megan Chan is a project coordinator at Zhou Family and Culture Lab.
-She received her B.A. in Psychology from UC Berkeley in 2017.
-She completed her honors thesis on how parental emotion discussion affect Chinese immigrant children’s socio-emotional outcome under Dr. Qing Zhou's mentorship.
-She is particularly interested in how cultural factors can play a role in affecting children's mental health, and how the potential evidence based treatments would look like.
-In her free time, she likes to read, paint and goes to urbankick classes.
+Xinyi Chen is a project coordinator at Zhou Family and Culture Lab.
+She received her B.A. in Psychology and Economics from UC Berkeley in 2020.
+She completed her honors thesis on the relations among neighborhood disadvantage, cumulative risk, and self-regulation in Chinese immigrant children under Dr. Qing Zhou's mentorship.
+She is particularly interested in what and how contextual and cultural factors play a role in affecting children's self-regulation outcomes, and the potential implications they have for interventions.
+In her free time, she enjoys listening to music, martial arts, and road trips.

 Carol Rivera is a project coordinator at the Zhou Family and Culture Lab.
 She received her B.A. in Psychology from UC Berkeley.
-Her honors thesis studied the relations between Mexican American parenting styles, parental stress, parental emotion regulation, and preschoolers psychological adjustment.
-She is particularly interested in the relationship between parenting and emotion regulation in immigrant families, as well as the impact family engagement may have on academic and psychological outcomes.
+She completed her honors thesis under the mentorship of Dr. Zhou.
+It studied the relations between Mexican American parenting styles, parental stress, parental emotion regulation, and preschoolers psychological adjustment.
+She is particularly interested in the relationship between Latinx parenting, culture and emotion regulation and how they may relate to psychological adjustment and resilience in children, as well as the impact family engagement may have on academic achievement and socio-emotional development.
 She is con-currently Family Engagement, Outreach, and Equity Specialist for the Hayward Unified School District where she enjoys working on curriculum development and project management.
 In her free time, Carol enjoys museums, hanging out with her dog, Korra, stand up comedy, and gatherings with friends and family.